 Complicating factors sometimes get in the way of a reasonable agreement between separating parents about where children should live.
 If one parent uses drugs, has an alcohol problem or has a history of abusive behavior in the family, a family law judge will typically listen carefully to proposals by the other parent to provide a safe, stable environment full time.
 Even so, supervised visitation for the offending parent may be an expectation of the court.

-When Law Offices of Liu and Hsu, P.C., advises parents in child custody cases, we keep core principles clearly in focus:
+When CHH Law, P.C., advises parents in child custody cases, we keep core principles clearly in focus:

 - What is best for the child